We talk finance!

 money-profile.jpg

-We talk to our 'Finance Guru' Keith Barna from The Sheffield SCITT, about bursaries and student loans.
+We talk to The Sheffield SCITT’s Commercial Manager, Ivan Bishell, about bursaries and student loans.

 What is a bursary?

-A tax free government incentive to attract people to train for Qualified Teacher Status (QTS) in subjects where there is a shortage of teachers.
+A tax-free financial incentive to attract people to train for Qualified Teacher Status (QTS) in subjects where there is a shortage of teachers.
 The different levels of bursary on offer reflects the level of shortage in that subject.

 While bursary payments are not taxable.
 As with student maintenance loans they may be treated as capital income for assessing income for trainees in receipt of state benefits.
 If you are in receipt of state benefits you should check with your local benefits office whether receiving the bursary will affect your eligibility for state benefits.